Full name

 Ref Material: GREGORY CARYLEE CAUSEY, ELEMENTS OF AGILITY IN MANUFACTURING, Thesis, Case Western Reserve University, January, 1999.

+Need a custom gripper?
+Reduce your design time by up to 95%.
 Select your gripper module and let GripShape’s advanced configurator go to work generating the finger geometry for you.

-Interested in our standard parts or just want more information
+Interested in our standard parts or just want more information on how our experts can help with your design project?